Want to know more? — Subscribe

 The enhancements of RPM have played a significant role in coping with these problems.
 Thanks to telemedicine, patients can receive high-quality help from psychotherapists without putting their physical health at risk.

 According to McKinsey and Co, the use of telemedicine has been 38 times higher since February 2020 than it has ever been before and has since stabilized.
 And most of the remote visits fall on mental health care.
-Thus, this new medical technology in 2023 will become one of the key ones in the healthcare sector.
+Thus, this latest medical technology in 2023 will become one of the key ones in the healthcare sector.

 Moreover, the technology opened the doors for the most vulnerable patients, including people suffering from chronic disorders, comorbidities, and other mental illnesses.
 Previously, they didn’t have access to healthcare providers due to the scarcity of resources, the shame of showing up publicly, and racial inequity.
 But today, all they need is to have an Internet connection and launch a communication platform.